Photo by Josiah Gibbs on Unsplash

 Take your vision and write out the attributes in “I am…” form.
 What is the identity that you need to have to achieve that vision?
 For example, if you want to be a full-time artist, then you say: “I am disciplined.”, “I am hard working.”, “I am consistent.”

 Shift the way you see imposter syndrome.
 Stop saying I have imposter syndrome.
 What you have is a positive declaration about who you are and your true identity.
 Your true self-declaration is the person you want to be.
-You may not have fully arrived into that true self-identity yet.
+You may not have fully arrived at that true self-identity yet.
 We stand in our own future and call ourselves to it!
 We are beauty in the making.
-You are an amazing person in process.
+You are an amazing person in the process.
 Only if you don’t intend to change, do you have imposter syndrome.
 With time and action, you will step into that true identity.

-Milan Art Institute
+Why Milan Art Institute?

 COMMENTS